Output Routing

 In Single Output mode, only Output A is used.

-In Auto and Single Output modes, the badge shows only the output letter, such as A or B.
+In Single Output mode, the badge shows only the output letter, such as A or B.

 Slots help you organize stacked clips on the same output and make it clear which clips are sharing a destination.